Recursive Feasibility Guided Optimal Parameter Adaptation of Differential Convex Optimization Policies for Safety-Critical Systems: Preliminaries

-} Here, $a,b$ are parameters.
-Note that the safe set completely vanishes here eventually but the response of the system before that critical time is still relevant to real scenarios.
+} Here, $a,b\in \reals $ are parameters.
+Linear Programs(LP) satisfy the same assumptions introduced for QPs in Section \ref{section::cvx_der} and therefore are still amenable to our approach.
+Note that eventually the safe set completely vanishes here but the response of the system before that critical time is still relevant to real scenarios.
 The closed loop system for different values of parameter is simulated.
 Fig.\ref{fig:example_path} shows the resulting trajectories and Fig.\ref{fig:1d_example} shows how time to infeasibility changes with parameter choice for two different set shrinkage rates $c$.
 Both figures are asymmetric w.r.t $a,b$ which is a consequence of difference in rate of change of both constraints.
 Figs.\ref{fig:example_path},\ref{fig:1d_example} also show why it is important to choose parameter proactively as a wrong parameter choice may lead to infeasibility and possible crash of the system.

 \end{example}